Kilimanjaro ascent (photo credit: tristanbalme.com)

 12. Tipping is expected

-The tipping announcement will take place on your last night on the mountain where the team will gather to celebrate with you.
+Tipping will take place on your last night on the mountain where the team will gather to celebrate with you.
 Representatives will come to your hotel once you reach the bottom of the mountain to accept the tip on behalf of all the porters and they will distribute the money themselves.
+You can either take cash with you and keep it on your person in a money belt or withdraw cash in Kathmandu.
+Other than tips, it is unlikely you will need any other cash whilst trekking.

 Kandoo Adventures guides on the way to Shira Cave Camp on Kilimanjaro